California Auto Insurance Requirements

 • Overall accident rates are higher than national averages

-• A high percentage of uninsured drivers
+• A relatively high percentage of uninsured drivers, estimated at 14%-15% by the Insurance Research Council

-• Vehicle theft rates above national averages.
+• Vehicle theft rates above national averages

-The average auto insurance premium for residents in California is $1,991 in 2011; the national average is $1,790.
+The average annual auto insurance premium for residents in California is $754.

 Tips for Obtaining Cheap Car Insurance in California

-• If you’re over 55, consider taking an approved defensive driving course
+• If you’re over 55, consider taking an approved defensive driving course (discounts might be 15%)

-• Bind multiple policies (homeowners, life, auto) with the same provider
+• Combine multiple insurance policies (homeowners, life, auto) with the same provider

 California Statistics

-• Auto Theft: California has one of the highest rates of auto theft in the nation, but this rate has been decreasing (as is the case in most states) consistently over the past 10 years.
+Auto Theft: California has one of the highest rates of auto theft in the nation, but this rate has been decreasing (as is the case in most states) consistently over the past 10 years.
 This can be attributed primarily to anti-theft devices being standard on recent model cars, as well as public awareness of the issue:

 (Source: National Highway Traffic Safety Administration)